candlepin/candlepin/CONTRIBUTING.md

 * `./gradlew checkstyleTest` Runs checkstyle only for test code.
 * `./gradlew checkstyleSpec` Runs checkstyle only for spec test code.

-Buildr provides a Checkstyle task, but we have our own that reads from the Eclipse Checkstyle Plugin configuration.
-The Eclipse configuration defines several variables that are then passed in to the `project_conf/checks.xml` (which is the actual Checkstyle configuration).
-This practice allows us to have slightly different style requirements for tests versus production code.
-The Eclipse Checkstyle Plugin defaults to reading from a file named `.checkstyle` in the root of the Eclipse project and that file points to the location of `checks.xml`.
-Unfortunately, `checks.xml` isn't in the Eclipse project root and the plugin doesn't know how to look outside of the Eclipse project directory except by using an absolute path.

-To solve this problem, we generate the `.checkstyle` file programmatically when running the `buildr eclipse` task.
-The template is located at `project_conf/.checkstyle` and uses an XML entity to represent the location of `checks.xml`.
-When you run `buildr eclipse`, we set the value of the `conf_dir` entity in `project_conf/eclipse-checkstyle.xml` to the absolute path to `checks.xml` and drop the result into `.checkstyle` in your Eclipse project directory.

 ### Unit Tests
 * `./gradlew test` runs all of the unit tests.
 * `./gradlew test --tests org.candlepin.controller.Cdn*` runs only the unit